With the holidays coming up, many are considering doing family photos while everyone is together!

 REQUEST MORE INFORMATION!

 Once you have narrowed your choices down, request information on packages and prices and what all is included.
 Most photographers will customize packages to fit your needs and budget.
 Let them know what you want and need specifically and if you like the info they send you set up a meeting.
-With today’s technology you can email, text, do a phone call or even a skype call if you are too far away or too busy to meet in person.
+With today’s technology you can email, text, do a phone call or even a facetime call if you are too far away or too busy to meet in person.

 BE CLEAR ABOUT YOUR NEEDS!